News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 Deaf Awareness Week

-Ahead of Deaf Awareness Week, we were clear that a temporary uplift in subtitled showings is simply not good enough and would not be received well by deaf people and people with hearing loss.
+Ahead of Deaf Awareness Week, we were clear that a temporary uplift in subtitled/captioned showings is simply not good enough and would not be received well by deaf people and people with hearing loss.
 The negative response from our partners and communities to this activity is not a surprise, and I sincerely hope that the UKCA are listening and will take note of the reaction.

 Technology Challenge